-Ease your aches and pains, feel calmer and enjoy life more with the Alexander Technique.
+Ease your aches and pains, improve balance, feel calmer and enjoy movement and the rest of life more with the Alexander Technique.

-You can learn the technique through 1:1 lessons with a qualified teacher or in groups.
+You can learn the technique through 1:1 lessons, shared lessons or in groups.

-Jenny is a writer and researcher in the field of well-being in education.
-She has spent many years working with schools and teachers and now teaches the Alexander Technique from her home in Macclesfield, Cheshire, in the Riverside Therapy Rooms in Whalley Bridge, Derbyshire Riverside Therapy Rooms and in Fallowfield, Manchester.
+Dr Jennifer Fox Eades is a writer and researcher in the field of well-being in education.
+She has spent many years working with schools and teachers and now teaches the Alexander Technique in addition to her advisory work in schools.

 She is a member of the Society of Teachers of the Alexander Technique, STAT, http://www.alexandertechnique.co.uk/

-The Alexander Technique is a way of increasing your awareness of how you move, sit, stand and breath moment by moment and how you react to the stresses of everyday life.
+The Alexander Technique is a way of increasing our awareness of how we move, sit, stand and breath moment by moment and how we react to the stresses of everyday life.
 The Alexander Technique improves well-being and can reduce chronic pain, muscle strain and tension, anxiety and stress.

 As well as teaching the technique to improve well-being and relieve chronic pain, Jenny’s other particular interests include

-- using the technique within education – helping teachers and older students manage stress, improve their presentation and communication skills and build confidence
+- education – helping teachers and older students manage stress, improve their presentation and communication skills and build confidence

-- helping runners run more easily, more enjoyably and with less injury
+- running – run more easily, more enjoyably and with less injury

 - using the technique to help children and adults with disabilities or special needs